caltechlibrary/newt/about.md

 well with software that can produce and consume JSON data such as Postgres+PostgREST, MySQL+MRS, Solr, Elasticsearch, Opensearch to name a few.
-The data router also provides support for serving static files in additional to the content generated from a data pipepline.
+The data router also provides support for serving static files in additional to the content generated from a data pipeline.

 - GitHub: <git+https://github.com/caltechlibrary/newt>